-This bone broth that can be incorporated into the diet to meet a myriad of nutritional needs, serving as everything from a delicious sipping broth to a beautiful base for more hearty soups and stews.
-This nutritional powerhouse liquid, chock-full of magnesium, potassium, calcium, and sodium, allows the body to refresh and restore itself.
-Use it as a tonic to enhance your immunity and skin!
-If you are a non-meat eater then just remove the chicken bones and you’ll still receive most of the benefit of the soup.
+Bone Broth can be incorporated into the diet to meet a myriad of nutritional needs, serving as everything from a delicious sipping broth to a beautiful base for more hearty soups and stews.
+This nutritional powerhouse liquid is chock-full of magnesium, potassium, calcium, and sodium, supporting the body to refresh and restore itself.
+You can use it as a tonic to enhance your immunity and skin!
+If you are a non-meat eater, then just remove the chicken bones, and you’ll still receive most of the benefit of the broth.

-Prep Time: 10 minutes · Cook Time: 2 to 24 hours · MAKES at least 8 QUARTS
+Cook Time: 2 to 24 hours

-1 8-inch strip of kombu
+1 8-inch Strip of Kombu

-Dried Shiitake Mushrooms (optional)
+½ cup Dried Shiitake Mushrooms (optional)

-2 pieces of Astragalus Root
+2 Pieces of Astragalus Root

-Couple of sprigs of dried thyme
+Couple of Sprigs of Thyme

 2 tablespoons Apple Cider Vinegar with Mother*

-1 teaspoon sea salt
+1 teaspoon Sea Salt

-Fill the pot with the water to 2 inches below the rim, cover, and bring to a simmer
+Fill the pot with water to 2 inches below the rim, cover, and bring to a simmer.

 As the broth simmers, some of the water will evaporate; add more if the vegetables begin to peek out.
 Simmer until the full richness of the vegetables can be tasted.